rachione/UIButtonSampler/README.md

 ## About
-It can crop UI buttons by clicking using OpenCV.
+It can crop buttons from the interface using OpenCV.